kashizui/pedalogue/README.md

 Installation
 ============
-Make sure all the Python scripts are executable.
+Copy the files into your cgi-bin and make sure all the Python scripts are executable.

     chmod 755 *.py